gracious-tech/copy.church/src/join/index.md

 <CommittedPerson v-for='id of Object.keys(people)' :id='id'></CommittedPerson>

-::: warning Are you freely giving quality resources?
+::: info Are you also freely giving?
+[Submit your profile](/join/apply/)

-[Let us know](/about/) so we can add you.

 :::